algorandfoundation/specs/dev/ledger.md

   executing, or for any application ID mentioned in the `ForeignApps` transaction field.
 An attempt to read global state for another application that is not listed in `ForeignApps` will cause the program execution to fail.
+- Asset parameters may only be read for assets whose ID is specified in the `ForeignAssets` transaction field.
+An attempt to read asset parameters for an asset that is not listed in `ForeignAssets` will cause the program execution to fail.
 - Local state may be read for any opted-in application present in the sender’s account data, or in the account data for any address listed in the transaction’s `Accounts` field.
 An attempt to read local state from any other